tylerdotrar/ShellcodeLoaderPS/README.md

 Included in the files of this repository are two `calc.exe` shellcode files created from `msfvenom`, in both 32-bit and 64-bit...

-... with that said, I recognize the in inherent trust needed before executing mysterious, unknown shellcode.
+... with that said, I recognize the inherent trust needed before executing mysterious, unknown shellcode.
 With that said, below are string variants (which are the literal exact bytes I used to write those two `.bin` files) -- so feel free to use these instead.

 ```powershell